 St. John’s College traces its origins to King William's School, the Maryland colony's "free" school founded in 1696.
-The term "free" referred to the school's purpose: to make students free through liberal education, an aim that still holds today (the college motto is "Facio liberos ex liberis libris libraque," meaning "I make free adults out of children by means of books and a balance.").
-Like schools in the other colonies, King William's School was what we would call a grammar or prep school--it gave its young charges a solid foundation in learning which would serve them well as citizens of the colony.
+The term "free" referred to the school's purpose: to make students free through liberal education, an aim that still holds today.
+(The college motto is "Facio liberos ex liberis libris libraque," meaning "I make free adults out of children by means of books and a balance.")
+Like schools in the other colonies, King William's School was what was called a grammar or prep school—it gave its young charges a solid foundation in learning which would serve them well as citizens of the colony.
 A few students continued on to divinity school at William and Mary in Virginia, which was established to serve both the Maryland and Virginia colonies.
 The King William's School building, a brick structure that also hosted the upper house of the Maryland Assembly, Annapolis social clubs, and the colony's free library, was located near the State House.

 Four of the college founders had signed the Declaration of Independence: William Paca, Charles Carroll of Carrollton, Thomas Stone, and Samuel Chase.
 Chase and Stone were members of the first Board of Visitors and Governors.
 The richest man in the country at the time, Carroll contributed the largest sum to the founding of the college—200 pounds.
 As governor, William Paca fixed his signature to the charter making it law.